-It's always a good idea to research the cost of living of any country that you intend to move to.
-So if you're planning on starting a new life here in Spain in 2017 and beyond, take some time to factor in the cost of items you'll be paying out for each month.
+It's always a good idea to research the cost of living in Spain if you intend to move here in 2017 or beyond.
+Read our article below and take some time to factor in the cost of everyday items you'll be paying out for each month.

 While the economic situation has been steadily improving here in Spain and throughout most of Europe, the fact remains that most of us are still counting the pennies and we want to make what money we do have go that bit further.
 Read on to find a realistic outline of the cost of everyday items.
 Hopefully this will enable you to plan your budget more efficiently.